 BAKED Cheddar Cheese Cauliflower Casserole recipe!
-It’s vegetarian and loaded with cauliflower and corn!
-This easy to make low carb, keto casserole can be either a side dish or a main dish!
+This Loaded Cauliflower Cheese Bake is vegetarian and easy to make.
+This low carb, keto casserole can be either a side dish or a main dish!

 I love Spring because it’s the start of cauliflower season in the garden.
 Do you love cauliflower?
 What’s your favorite way to eat it?
 I love it raw as a snack, roasted as a side dish, and covered in cheese like it is in this Cheddar Cheese Cauliflower Casserole!